Introduction:

 Controls:

-Customize your controller.
+Customize your controller. |

 Game Play:

-movement.
-Just they way I like them!
+Narrow approach with limited movement.
+Just they way I like them! |

-Spider bots, my (least) favorite baddy.
+Spider bots, my (least) favorite baddy. |

 I still wish there was an option other than the plodding pace that the on screen character moved at.
 Why there isn't a sprint option boggles my mind.
 The minions I fought were a bit repetitive as well.
 My least favorite are the spider bot bombs.
 While easy to kill, they are fast and tend to swarm.
 The game makes up for the predictability of said minions with quantity though.
 Also the environments were diverse and enjoyable.
 Maybe I got up on the wrong side of the bed today so I'm sounding grouchy, but I have to say the game was fun.
 Boss3es tend to be tough and require a little bit of lateral think on occasion.
 See the additional screenshots at the end to get a peek at a couple of the bosses.

 Close combat's best friend!
+The shot gun! |

 The weapons were good.
 You get 4 by the end of the game.
 A classic assault rifle, shotgun, grenade launcher and rocket launcher.
 The assault rife is your primary weapon.
 The other guns hold not nearly enough ammo.
 When you change difficulty settings the ammo levels go up or down on the secondary weapons in addition to bad guy difficulty going up.

-As you can see, I've shot this guy's
+As you can see, I've shot this guy's cover to hell. |

 The one thing I loved about the game is that not all cover is created equally.
 Depending on the type of cover, position of the enemy as compared to your position the cover can be more or less effective.
 This applies for both sides.

-Hacking a door lock.
+Hacking a door lock. |

 Another aspect of the game that I enjoy is the hacking feature.
 This is how you get weapons ahead of time and get past some locked doors.
 Other little bits I enjoy are the exploding canisters placed around the environment.
 I love things that go BOOM!
 Also fun are the mines that are placed on some of the levels.
 Some people may be annoyed by these, but I like playing chicken with them.
 If you step withing the sensor ring and then dive backwards once the mine is launched into the air.
 Lots of fun!

-But playing mine chicken is
+But playing mine chicken is just too much fun! |

 When played with the controller, the game is a lot less duck and cover and a lot more fluid in motion like the standard third person shooter.
 Again, this is a redeeming factor.
 Still, I am comparing to other games that feel more fluid with the touch screen interface and I also am not as big a fan of duck and cover shooters.
 Call me fat fingered if you want (My mom says I'm big boned.
 Lol.) but I expect these higher end mobile games to be better programmed since most players don't have or know about the controller option.